microsoft/mssql-django/README.rst

 -  DATABASE_CONNECTION_POOLING

    Boolean.
-Indicates if pyodbc should activate its connection pooling feature.
-   Default value is ``None`` (means the connection pooling is activated).
+If it is set to ``False``, pyodbc's connection pooling feature won't be activated.

 Example
 ~~~~~~~